Kurama-90/GPT-3.5-Voice-Assistant-for-Android-with-QPython/README.md

-# GPT-3.5 Voice Assistant for Android with QPython and GPT
+# GPT-3.5 Voice Assistant for Android with QPython

 ## Description